clemensvonschwerin/presto/docs/src/main/sphinx/connector/hive-s3.rst

 ======================================================= =================================================================
 Property Name                                           Description
 ======================================================= =================================================================
-``hive.s3.security-mapping.config-file``                The JSON configuration file containing security mappings.
+``hive.s3.security-mapping.config-file``                The JSON configuration file or REST-endpoint URI containing
-``hive.s3.security-mapping.config-uri``                 The URI to fetch the security mappings from (via REST).
+                                                        security mappings.
-``hive.s3.security-mapping.json-pointer``               A JSON pointer (RFC 6901) to mappings inside the JSON from either
+``hive.s3.security-mapping.json-pointer``               A JSON pointer (RFC 6901) to mappings inside the JSON retrieved from
-                                                        the config file or the config URI.
+                                                        the config file or REST-endpont.
 The whole document ("") by default.

 ``hive.s3.security-mapping.iam-role-credential-name``   The name of the *extra credential* used to provide the IAM role.